 12023 Lake Shore Boulevard

-His grandfather, Samuel Mather Jr., and Daniel Lathrop Coit, was one of the first 49 stockholders in the Connecticut Land Company that surveyed the Western Reserve Lands in 1796.
-His father, Samuel Livingston Mather Sr., came to Ohio in 1843, at the age of 26, to look after his father's landholdings.
-Four years later, he was one of the founders of the Cleveland Iron Mining Company that pioneered the iron ore trade in the 1850s.
+His grandfather, Samuel Mather Jr., and Daniel Lathrop Coit were some of the first 49 stockholders in the Connecticut Land Company that surveyed the Western Reserve Lands in 1796.
+His father, Samuel Livingston Mather, came to Ohio in 1843, at the age of 26, to look after his father's landholdings.
+Four years later, he was one of the Cleveland Iron Mining Company founders that pioneered the iron ore trade in the 1850s.

-Samuel Jr. was only two years old when his mother died of tuberculosis following the birth of his sister Katherine.
+Samuel was only two years old when his mother died of tuberculosis following the birth of his sister Katherine.
 Samuel was first educated at Miss Elizabeth Haydn’s private school on Lake Street (Lakeside Avenue).
 He continued in Cleveland Public Schools and St. Mark’s School in Southborough, Massachusetts.

 Following his injury, Mather was away on an eighteen-month European tour from 1872 to 1873.
 His father had encouraged him to stay another year until he had fully regained his health.
 However, he reminded Samuel, “We shall be very lonely without you.”

 Pickands, Mather & Co. became one of the four major iron ore companies in the United States.
-The business grew until in the 1940’s it included operation of iron-ore mines on all the Lake Superior ranges, mining and distribution of coke, and management of the Interlake Steamship Company fleet with 36 freighters transporting iron ore, coal, limestone and grain on the Great Lakes.
+The business grew until the 1940s and included iron-ore mines on all the Lake Superior ranges, mining and distributing coke, and managing the Interlake Steamship Company fleet with 36 freighters transporting iron ore, coal, and limestone, and grain on the Great Lakes.
 Shoreby, Mather's home located at 12023 Lake Shore Boulevard, offered an excellent view of Cleveland's port so Mather could observe which of the iron-ore boats steaming toward the city belonged to Pickands Mather.

 Mather followed up his exhortations with actions.
 He was on the first executive committee of the Municipal Association, was active on a commission to create a group plan for public buildings, and tackled problems of public sanitation by promoting a municipal garbage reduction plant and an adequate water supply tunnel for the city.